 Already on the bike Lisa Roberts gradually left to go through the second control point with 50 seconds ahead of Miriam Van Reijen and 13 over Verena Walter.

-Roberts continued to increase his lead to reach T2 with a 6-minute lead over Van Riejen.
+Roberts continued to increase his lead to reach T2 6 minutes ahead of Van Riejen.

 In passing through the second checkpoint, Roberts increased his lead to 7 minutes and headed for victory.

-Lisa Roberts He continued to increase his lead to reach the finish line alone with a time of 10:04:36.
-The second classified has been Miriam Van Riejen (10: 13: 21) followed by Verena Walter (10: 17: 59) in third position
+Lisa Roberts He continued to increase his advantage to reach the finish line alone with a time of 10:04:36.
+The second classified has been Miriam Van Riejen (10:13:21) followed by Verena Walter (10: 17: 59) in third position

 Pello Osoro and Rocío Escudero take the victory in the middle distance

-On Monday September 23 the organization has disqualified Eva Valero as she made one less lap on the circuit.
+On Monday, September 23, the organization disqualified Eva Valero as she did one less lap of the circuit.
 This is the official statement of the test